British Uganda Programme: East Africa protectorate and the British interests

-History

 "Just the country for Dr. Herzl"

-Joseph Chamberlain and Theodor Herzl were acquainted through the Rothschild brothers.
-Initially, Herzl proposed a plan to the Colonial Secretary for Jewish settlement in Cyprus, the Sinai peninsula, or El Arish on Sinai's coast.
-However, Chamberlain deemed Herzl's proposal impractical since these territories were either inhabited or not under British control.
-Nevertheless, he agreed to discuss the El Arish plan with Lord Lansdowne, the Foreign Secretary, believing it could gain the support of world Jewry for Britain.
-Chamberlain left London in December 1902 to tour South Africa and stopped in Mombasa before continuing to South Africa.
+Joseph Chamberlain, Secretary of State for the Colonies, and Zionist leader Theodor Herzl were acquainted through the Rothschild brothers.
+Initially, Herzl proposed a plan to Chamberlain for Jewish settlement in Cyprus, the Sinai Peninsula, or El Arish on the coast of the Sinai.
+However, Chamberlain deemed these impractical because the territories were either inhabited or not under British control.
+Nevertheless, he agreed to discuss El Arish with Lord Lansdowne, the Foreign Secretary, believing that doing so could help secure the support of world Jewry for Britain.
+Chamberlain left London in December 1902 to tour South Africa, stopping in Mombasa before continuing on to South Africa.

-After a warm welcome, White British settlers in the region presented their grievances to the Colonial Secretary about the Foreign Office's failure to attract a significant number of hardworking settlers to the area, hindering the profitability of the railway.
-Additionally, during a journey on the Uganda Railway through what was described as "the white man country" in East Africa (modern Kenya), Chamberlain's opinion on the suitability of the tropical climate for Europeans changed.
-While on the trip, Chamberlain thought that this "would be just the country for Dr. Herzl" and even proposed the idea of a Jewish homeland in East Africa to Dr. Herzl but did not pursue it further, assuming Herzl's interest would lie only in Palestine or nearby.
+After a warm welcome, British settlers complained to Chamberlain that the Foreign Office had failed to attract a significant number of hardworking settlers, which in turn hindered the profitability of Uganda Railway.
+During a journey on the railway through what was called "the white man country" in modern Kenya, Chamberlain's view of the region's tropical climate and its suitability for European settlement changed.
+He remarked that it "would be just the country for Dr. Herzl," and even proposed the idea of a Jewish homeland in East Africa to Herzl.
+He did not pursue the matter further, however, assuming Herzl's interest remained focused on Palestine or nearby.

 Initial negotiations

-Initially, Herzl was not interested in the offer of a Jewish homeland in East Africa, as his focus was primarily on Palestine and its surrounding area.
-However, everything changed after the Kishinev Pogrom after which he redoubled his efforts to secure a Jewish homeland.
-Leopold Greenberg acted as Herzl's main representative in the negotiations, and together they hoped to gain de facto diplomatic recognition from Great Britain, making the proposal's political value immense.
-Despite East Africa's lack of moral and historical significance to Jews, the East Africa plan held the most promise compared to the other plans.
-Greenberg successfully obtained a letter from the Foreign Office expressing the British government's willingness to establish a Jewish colony with considerable land, local autonomy, and religious and domestic freedom under its general control.
-In the Sixth Zionist Congress, which took place in 1903 in Basel, Herzl presented the proposal and the Congress voted in favor of sending a fact-finding group to East Africa with 295 delegates in favor and 178 against.
+Initially, Herzl had little interest, as his focus was on Palestine and its surrounding area.
+However, following the Kishinev pogrom in 1903, he redoubled his efforts to secure a Jewish homeland.
+Leopold Greenberg acted as Herzl's main representative in the negotiations, and together they hoped to gain de facto diplomatic recognition from Britain, which gave the proposal's considerable political weight.
+Although East Africa's held neither moral nor historical significance for Jews, the scheme appeared more promising than alternatives under consideration.
+Greenberg successfully obtained a letter from the Foreign Office expressing the British government's willingness to establish a Jewish colony with considerable land, local autonomy, and religious and domestic freedom under its oversight.
+At the Sixth Zionist Congress held in Basel in 1903, Herzl presented the proposal, and the Congress voted, with 295 delegates in favor and 178 against, to send a fact-finding group to East Africa.